anapremovic/cmpt201-coursework/README.md

 # cmpt201-coursework
-Repository that holds all lab and assignment work for CMPT 201 at Simon Fraser University.
+Repository that holds all personal and lab work for CMPT 201 at Simon Fraser University.